writetome51/ArrayPaginator/README.md

 data (read-writable):  this holds the array.

-itemsPerPage (read-writable):  number
+itemsPerPage (read-writable):  integer

-totalPages (read-only):  number
+totalPages (read-only):  integer

 Whenever the data property is assigned a new value, it's checked to make sure it's an array.